M66B/FairEmail/FAQ.md

 The Outlook specific error *...
 Command Error.
 10 ...* probably means that the OAuth token expired or was invalidated.
 Authenticating the account again with the quick setup wizard will probably resolve this condition.
+Another possible cause is a bug in an older Exchange version, please [see here](https://bugzilla.mozilla.org/show_bug.cgi?id=886261).
+In this case the system administrator needs to update the server software.

 Please [see here](#user-content-faq4) for the errors *...
 Untrusted ... not in certificate ...*, *...
 Invalid security certificate (Can't verify identity of server) ...* or *...
 Trust anchor for certification path not found ...*